Ryguy-1/paperbox/generated/markdown/ece_2200_ohms_law.md

 In summary, the faucet analogy helps us understand the basic functioning of a transistor by comparing its terminals (source, drain, gate) to the components of a water control system.
 This understanding is essential for designing and building complex electronic systems that rely on transistors as their fundamental building blocks.

+## Conductivity

+The relationship between conductivity and resistivity can be described by the following equation:

+$σ = \frac{1}{ρ}$

+where $σ$ is the conductivity, and $ρ$ is the resistivity.
+This equation shows that as the resistivity increases, the conductivity decreases, and vice versa.